gipsi/gipsi.github.io/README.md

 > I'm participating in the CodeNewbie Challenge [**Start Coding** #CNC2018](http://2018.codenewbie.org/) which is encouraging me to think more clearly about and be more specific with my coding goals.
 >

-> _*I am developing this coding blog from a template and have left the following section for reference._
+ _*I am developing this coding blog from a template and have left the following section for reference:_

 > ## *Welcome to GitHub Pages